February 2025 / WEEKLY GLOBAL MARKETS UPDATE

 IMPORTANT INFORMATION

 This material is being furnished for general informational purposes only.
 The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice, and prospective investors are recommended to seek independent legal, financial, and tax advice before making any investment decision.
 T. Rowe Price group of companies, including T. Rowe Price Associates, Inc., and/or its affiliates, receive revenue from T. Rowe Price investment products and services.
-Past performance is not a reliable indicator of future performance.
+Performance quoted represents past performance which is not a guarantee or a reliable indicator of future results.
 The value of an investment and any income from it can go down as well as up.
 Investors may get back less than the amount invested.

 The material does not constitute a distribution, an offer, an invitation, a personal or general recommendation, or a solicitation to sell or buy any securities in any jurisdiction or to conduct any particular investment activity.
 The material has not been reviewed by any regulatory authority in any jurisdiction.